Shootingmaker/MIDI-Lighting-Keyboard/README.md

     120 is All sound Off //121 Reset All controller // 123 All Note Off  : All LED OFF

     but Still Light LED there...
+Maybe, Serial or Handller Problem...

 # reference
 Arduino MIDI Library の使い方